Jenevanderheide/openmodelingfoundation.github.io/content/en/governance/charter/_index.md

 ## Mission and Goals

+Through fostering innovative modeling science, the Open Modeling Foundation endeavors to help humanity confront rapidly changing and ever more complex and global issues, and improve human well-being.
 The Open Modeling Foundation (OMF) is an international open science community that works to enable the next generation modeling of human and natural systems.
 The Open Modeling Foundation is an alliance of modeling